Nurse Midwife Program

 World-Class Faculty Leaders in Education, Research, and Practice

-The faculty who teach in our program are not only excellent instructors and researchers, but also expert clinicians who maintain active practices at the University of Michigan Health System
+Faculty that teach in our program are not only excellent instructors and researchers, but also expert clinicians who maintain active practices at the University of Michigan Health System

 – a premier health care organization.
 In addition to their teaching, research, and practice, our faculty are actively involved in leadership roles in national organizations using their expertise to help shape and advance the future of midwifery care and education.